 An economic depression suggests a very serious recession.
 A period of significant falls in output and negative economic depression.
+There is no absolutely agreed definition.
+But

 A mild recession, with a small fall in GPD (of say 1%) wouldn’t be considered a depression by economists.
 Though in everyday use, people may refer to the economic downturn as a depression.